 app.yaml with a

-Dockerfile which outlines how to build & run the container.
+Dockerfile that outlines how to build and run the container.
 App Engine automatically starts your application, but Cloud Run doesn't.
 This is what the

 CMD commands are for.
 Learn more about

 Dockerfile from this Cloud Run docs page as well as see an example

 Dockerfile is to use a

 .dockerignore helps filter out non-app files to keep your container size down.
 More on these coming up!

 app.yaml is not used in containers so delete it now.
 The container configuration file is

 Dockerfile, and our sample app only requires a minimal one.
 Create your